kdave/btrfs-progs/Documentation/ch-scrub-intro.rst

 normal filesystem operation.
 The IO scheduler set for the device(s) might not support the priority classes though.

-The scrubbing status is recorded in */var/lib/btrfs/* in textual files named *scrub.status.UUID* for a filesystem identified by the given UUID.
+The scrubbing status is recorded in :file:`/var/lib/btrfs/` in textual files named *scrub.status.UUID* for a filesystem identified by the given UUID.
 (Progress state is communicated through a named pipe in file *scrub.progress.UUID* in the same directory.)
 The status file is updated every 5 seconds.
 A resumed scrub will continue from the last saved position.

 Scrub can be started only on a mounted filesystem, though it's possible to scrub only a selected device.
-See :command:`btrfs scrub start` for more.
+See :ref:`btrfs scrub start<man-scrub-start>` for more.